3 Traits of True Social Media Experts

 After almost 2 years of StumbleUpon I still struggled with it despite more tan 15k stumbles.
 I’ve been active on Twitter since 2008.
 Am I an expert?

-I used Pinterest for 5 years and I have 100k+ followers but I still don’t consider myself to be an expert.
+I used Pinterest for several years and I have 100k+ followers but I still don’t consider myself to be an expert.

 Real social media experts don’t reply to emails or answer calls.

 You can comment on their blog or reply to their tweets.
-You can follow them or subscribe to them but they won’t reply via media or phone.
+You can follow them or subscribe to them but they won’t reply via mail or phone.

-So called “influencers” could be considered expert but they won’t respond in many cases.
+So called “influencers” could be considered experts but they won’t respond in many cases.
 They stay silent not only because they use other media, the “social media” but also because

 high profile influencers are overwhelmed with time consuming social media participation.